-Year 3 pupils are taken to Royal Russell School for swimming for the year as their indoor PE lesson.
+Year 3 pupils are taken to a local pool for swimming for the year as their indoor PE lesson.

 We also run a range of extra-curricular activities, in a non-competitive form.
 This includes after, before school and lunchtime clubs.
 Children also have the opportunity to represent the school and participate at festivals.
 These are competitive and are played against local primary schools (Cross country, Athletics, Football, Netball, Tag Rugby, Hockey, Tennis and more).